rmoskwa/githubSignatureParser/README.md

 # MATLAB Function Parser

 A comprehensive parser for extracting and documenting MATLAB functions from any repository, with automatic parameter detection including nargin-based optional parameters.
+Currently, this only applies to repositories on the local system, e.g. cloning a Github repo.

 ## Features